arthurbrenno/intellibricks/README.md

 IntelliBricks stands out from other frameworks like LangChain and LlamaIndex because it's built with a core philosophy: **Python First.**

-* **Python as a First-Class Citizen:**  IntelliBricks leverages the latest Python features (like type hints and default generics) to provide a truly Pythonic experience.
+* **Python as a First-Class Citizen:**  IntelliBricks leverages the latest Python features (like default values for generics) to provide a truly Pythonic experience.
 Write clean, idiomatic code, not framework-specific abstractions.

 * **Unmatched Simplicity and Clarity:**  IntelliBricks is designed to be intuitive and easy to use, even for complex tasks.
 We prioritize developer experience, eliminating unnecessary complexity and boilerplate.